Otemba/paypal-to-eth/examples/value/README.md

         }
     }
 Source: In the constructor "value" will be transferred upon mining.
+### Dialog
 To achieve that, you must add value to your dialog.json.
-Please note the value property in the example.
+Please note the value property in the [example](https://github.com/Otemba/paypal-to-eth/blob/master/examples/value/happyFlowCreateContractWithValue.json).

     {
     	"flow": "liftoff",